linux

 do

-# Commands to execute
+# commands to execute

 done

-//Consider this example that counts down from 10 to 1:
+Count down from 10 to 1:

-while [ $count -gt 0]
+while [ $count -gt 0 ]

 do